 When pasting a script from an external source, you can automatically set pause lengths by including annotations directly in your text.

+The supported time units are s, m, sec, min, seconds, and minutes.
 This saves you from having to manually adjust each line's pause setting after pasting.